-Next we determined by metric clustering (Section 3.3) an overcomplete set of |J| = 8 initial prototypes as shown by Figure 6.5.
+As initialization for our method, we determined by greedy-based k-center clustering (Section 3.3) an overcomplete set of |J|=8 prototypes as shown by Figure 6.5.
 The corresponding nearest neighbor (NN) assignments are shown by Figure 6.4.
 They clearly illustrate the need for spatially regularized assignments, not only for determining a reasonably coherent partition of the image domain but also for affecting label evolution, in order to determine proper labels enabling to find such a partition by assignment.

 The labelings generated by unsupervised assignment flow (UAF) are shown by Figure 6.4, for the parameters $\sigma = \rho = 1.0$ and $\sigma = \infty$ corresponding to the specific versions (CFa) and (CFb) of the (UAF), and using different neighborhood sizes $|\mathcal{N}| \in \{1 \times 1, 3 \times 3, 5 \times 5\}$ for spatial regularization.
-The relative speed parameter α for the prototype evolution flow was set to the natural value $\alpha = 1$ (cf. Section 6.1).
-The results show that, for both flows (CFa) and (CFb), spurious labels "die out" whereas the remaining labels converge to values quite close to ground truth (Fig. 6.5).
+The relative speed parameter $\alpha$ for the prototype evolution flow was set to the natural value $\alpha = 1$ (cf. Section 6.1).
+The results show that, for both flows (CFa) and (CFb), spurious labels "die out" whereas the remaining labels converge to values quite close to ground truth (Figure 6.5).
 Specifically, for the large green background region, two labels close to the ground truth label are recovered due to the initial fluctuations within a large spatial region.